 There are a few exceptions and modifiers to the above, that will end up pushing certain residents one way or the other.
-Two examples from above
+Two examples:-

-- A student must wait for 5 calendar years before starting the count on the 183 days.
+- A student on an F1, J1, Q, or M visa must wait for 5 calendar years before starting the count on the 183 days.

 Nonresident Alien for Tax Purposes

-This means that you’ll report and pay taxes on income earned in the U.S. only and you are able to exclude income earned outside of the country.
+This means that you’ll report and pay taxes on income earned in the U.S. only and you can exclude income earned outside of the country.

 A few more things to keep in mind while filing as a nonresident alien.

 - A nonresident filer may not file jointly if married and the spouse was a nonresident alien at any point during the tax year in question.